 Candidates for Dentures

-Be prepared to take good care of your dentures at home and with routine examinations– just like with natural teeth!
+- Are committed to maintaining your dentures at home and attending regular check-ups, just as you would with natural teeth!

 What you need to know about dentures.

 Maintain the well-being of your dentures through regular cleanings and check-ups.
 Even individuals with flawless prosthetic teeth should schedule periodic dental appointments.
 During your visit, we will assess the condition and fit of your dentures, in addition to conducting a thorough examination of your gums, tongue, jaw, and the overall health of your oral cavity.
 In essence, our concern extends beyond just your teeth, encompassing your complete oral health.

 At home care with dentures.

 Always remove your dentures overnight to give your mouth a chance to rest.
 Soak them in warm water with or without denture cleanser.
 If your dentures have metal clasps, only use warm water for soaking, as other soaking solutions can tarnish the metal.
 When you’re not wearing your dentures, keep them in water to stop them from drying out or warping.
 Never use hot water for soaking.

 While your dentures are removed, be sure to clean and massage your gums.
 If your toothbrush hurts your gums, run it under warm water to make it softer or try using a finger wrapped in a clean, damp cloth.
 If you have partial dentures, brush your natural teeth with a soft-bristled toothbrush and don’t forget to floss.

 Your consultation will include an examination of everything from your teeth, gums and soft tissues to the shape and condition of your bite.
 Generally, we want to see how your whole mouth looks and functions.
 Before we plan your treatment we want to know everything about the health and aesthetic of your smile, and, most importantly, what you want to achieve so we can help you get there.